Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability allows a malicious actor with local administrative privileges on a virtual machine to execute code as the virtual machine's VMX process running on the host.
+The vulnerability enables a malicious actor with local administrative privileges on a virtual machine to execute code as the virtual machine's VMX process running on the host.
 On ESXi systems, the exploitation is contained within the VMX sandbox and is only exploitable with unsupported configurations.
-However, on Workstation and Fusion installations, successful exploitation can lead to code execution on the host machine where these applications are installed (Security Online).
+However, on Workstation and Fusion systems, successful exploitation can lead to code execution on the host machine where the virtualization software is installed, potentially resulting in complete system compromise (VMware Advisory, GBHackers).

 Source: This report was generated using AI